Aleksandra1997/Tetris1/README.md

 # Tetris1

-My game - study project
+Hello!
+This is the game I created as a study project.
+Enjoy it!